jgke/tagger/documentation/README.md

 - [ ] Tag searching on database level, current implementation is Java-based
 - [ ] Attach user information to tags, leading to...
 - [ ] List users based on links, tags, comments and ratings
+- [ ] Suggested tags based on existing tags (If tagged with 'cat', suggest 'cute')